 Cucumber rolls

-You can prepare them in a few minutes with ingredients that you already have in your pantry.
-All you need are a few cucumbers, tomatoes, and a little lemon juice.
+You can prepare them in a few minutes with ingredients you already have in your pantry.
+You only need a few cucumbers, tomatoes, and a little lemon juice.

-Start out by finely chopping up the tomatoes.
+Start by finely chopping up the tomatoes.
 Then, sprinkle the lemon juice on top.

 After that, cut your cucumbers lengthwise.
 Try to make the slices as thin as possible.